Updated for 2021.

 Overall, on average the weather in Victoria in February is slightly cooler than January with highs around 6 degrees and lows around minus 1.
 It is the only month where our average low temperature dips below freezing.
 It is also a whole lot drier than January with an average of just 70 mm of precipitation - almost always in the form of rain.
 If it does snow however, it doesn't usually stick around very long because it generally warms up and melts away and we start dreaming of flowers again!

-Unfortunately though, every few years the conditions are ideal for heavy snowfalls and as a city, things can deteriorate quickly.
+Unfortunately though, every few years the conditions are ideal in Victoria in February for heavy snowfalls and as a city, things can deteriorate quickly.
 The main reason for this is the lack of equipment to deal with the snow (due mainly to the fact that we rarely need it).
 So, if it snows, it's either going to melt quite quickly or essentially shut the city down!

-On warm February days though, don't be too surprised to see a few brave souls in their shorts - they just can't wait for spring to arrive!
-But for most of us here in the Pacific Northwest, we are usually still in our full winter gear of wool socks, toques, sweaters, gloves and scarves.
+On warm February days, don't be too surprised to see a few brave souls in their shorts - they just can't wait for spring to arrive!
+But for many of us here in the Pacific Northwest, we are usually still in our winter gear of toques, sweaters, gloves and scarves.
 It is ideal to dress in warm layers and a 3-in-1 waterproof jacket is perfect along with waterproof footwear.

 Not sure what a 3-in-1 jacket is?

 I personally wear a 3-in-1 by Columbia although if I could find one to fit, I’d likely wear an Arc’teryx jacket.
 They are stylish, functional jackets designed and tested here in British Columbia.